aws-samples/msk-connect-custom-plugin-jmx/custom_module/mongodb/1.10.0/README.md

 You can either build this project locally and package the Maven project as a jar and include it in the mongo-kafka-connect-1.10.0-all.
 Then package the updated mongo-kafka-connect-1.10.0-all as a zip file and use it as a custom plugin in MSK Connect.
 Alternatively, you can use the custom-mongodb-connector-plugin.zip attached as part of this github repository available under plugin/(1.10.0) folder.

 #### Create a Connector with the custom plugin
-To try this on your AWS account, you can refer to the Stream data with Amazon DocumentDB, Amazon MSK Serverless, and Amazon MSK Connect (https://aws.amazon.com/blogs/database/stream-data-with-amazon-documentdb-amazon-msk-serverless-and-amazon-msk-connect/) blog and use the custom-mongodb-connector-plugin.zip instead of default plugin in the **Amazon DocumentDB as a sink section**.
+To try this on your AWS account, you can refer to the [Stream data with Amazon DocumentDB, Amazon MSK Serverless, and Amazon MSK Connect](https://aws.amazon.com/blogs/database/stream-data-with-amazon-documentdb-amazon-msk-serverless-and-amazon-msk-connect/) blog and use the custom-mongodb-connector-plugin.zip instead of default plugin in the **Amazon DocumentDB as a sink section**.

-In order for the connector to export custom metrics to cloudwatch, we need to attach cloudwatch putmetricdata permission to [mskconnectlab-MongoDBConnectorIAMRole-XXXXX] role.
+In order for the connector to export custom metrics to cloudwatch, we need to attach cloudwatch putmetricdata permission to the role assigned to the connector.
 Find this role under IAM console and create a new inline policy using below.

 ```json
 {